 The trail or tread on the Nordic is very runnable.
 There will be sections in the pines and meadows that you will want to develop some speed.
 Easy on the feet, joints and with towering trees all around and with less than 40 miles to go; you are preparing yourself for a great race.
 Many areas that were rocky have been wood chipped over to help skiers save their equipment.

 Section 2 is the out to Rice Lake and back to Confusion Corner.
 Once you take the hard hair pin left at Confusion Corner, you are on the Ice Age Trail.
-Look for the yellow rectangles on trees during your run.
+Look for the yellow rectangular blazes on trees during your run.
 You will be running single track from now on until you return to Confusion Corner and head back northeast to the Emma Carlin trailhead.

 For those of you who like a change in the scenery, trail direction, elevation and grade along with vegetation, the Ice Age Trail delivers.
 Expect rocks and roots on steep climbs and descents as you scramble up and over eskers.
 Enjoy very runnable stretches through pine forested areas, meadows and by wetlands.

 The terrain from AS 8 to AS 9 is constantly changing.
 Like the area approaching Rice and Whitewater Lake, expect narrow, single track winding up and over hill after hill until you finally reach AS 9.
 There are some flats; but, they are few and far between.
-At AS 9, appreciate the hard work by Franny Keyes and other seasoned Ice Age veterans who man this critical aid station.

 AS 9 to the AS 10 at the Emma Carlin Trail (turnaround) is also packed with hills; but, they tend to be less steep and there are more moderate shifts in the terrain as you pass by several wetland areas.
-At AS 10 will be Captain’s Vicki Schinker and Bridgette Wendt who are positioned on the far end of the course to offer weary runners some respite.

 From AS 10 you run to the southwest until you reach Confusion Corner.
 Once at Confusion Corner, you run onto the horse trail and follow it up to your left until you reach AS 3.
 Once here, you run back to the Finish on the Nordic from AS 3 to AS 2 in a counter clock wise direction to your right.